NASCAR operations of Chip Ganassi Racing: Car No. 1 history

-On December 4, 2018, it was announced that former Stewart-Haas Racing driver and 2004 NASCAR Nextel Cup Series Champion Kurt Busch, along with sponsor Monster Energy, will move to the No. 1 team in the 2019 season.
+On December 4, 2018, it was announced that former Stewart–Haas Racing driver and 2004 NASCAR Nextel Cup Series Champion Kurt Busch, along with sponsor Monster Energy, would move to the No. 1 team in the 2019 season.
 Busch scored his first win with CGR at Kentucky.
-On November 2, CGR officially announced that Busch has signed on with the No. 1 team for at least two more years.
+On November 2, CGR officially announced that Busch had signed on with the No. 1 team for at least two more years.

 Busch managed to make the 2020 playoffs without winning a race by staying consistent with four top-fives and 14 top-10 finishes.
 He scored his 32nd career win and his first of 2020 at Las Vegas; the win secured him a spot in the Round of 8.
 He failed to advance to the Championship 4 and finished 10th in the final standings.

 In 2021, Busch won at Quaker State 400 on July 11, holding off his younger brother Kyle Busch and locking himself into the playoffs.
 However, Busch was eliminated from the playoffs following the conclusion of the Round of 16 at Bristol, which also ended Ganassi's final chance at a Cup championship as an owner.
 After the season concluded when Trackhouse bought the assets to the team, the second team used the number 1, however that team is the old 42 team including driver, crew chief, crew members, and sponsors.